Kinetic versus Magnetic Chaos in Toroidal Plasmas: A systematic quantitative comparison: Chaos Detection, Quantification and Measure

-We note that SALI $=0$ indicated that the two deviation vectors, $w_1(t)$ and $w_2(t)$ are aligned having the same direction, while the index takes its maximum value, SALI$=\sqrt{2}$, when the two vectors are perpendicular.
+We note that SALI $=0$ indicates that the two deviation vectors, $\mathbf{w_1}(t)$ and $\mathbf{w_2}(t)$ are aligned, while the index takes its maximum value, SALI$=\sqrt{2}$, when the two vectors are perpendicular.
 In the case of regular orbits, the two deviation vectors tend to fall on a torus' tangent space pointing at distinct directions, resulting in SALI having a positive, practically constant value.
-For chaotic orbits, however, the two deviation vectors align in the direction defined by the mLE, and SALI tends exponentially fast to zero at the rate associated to the two largest LEs, $\sigma_1$ and $\sigma_2$ defined by the relation \cite{skokos2004detecting}
+For chaotic orbits, however, the two deviation vectors align in the direction defined by the mLE, and SALI tends exponentially fast to zero at the rate associated to the two largest Lyapunov exponents, $\sigma_1$ and $\sigma_2$ defined by the relation \cite{skokos2004detecting}

-For regular orbits in case of 2D area-preserving maps, the two deviation vectors tend to fall on the 1D torus' tangent space, which is also 1D.
-Thus, the two vectors will eventually become linearly dependent, resulting in SALI asymptotically tending to zero, as in the case of chaotic orbits, but at a different time rate given by\cite{skokos2016smaller}
+For regular orbits in the case of 2D area-preserving maps, the two deviation vectors tend to fall on the 1D torus' tangent space, which is also 1D.
+Thus, the two vectors will eventually become linearly dependent, resulting in SALI asymptotically tending to zero, as in the case of chaotic orbits, but at a different time rate given by \cite{manos2007studying,skokos2016smaller}

 where $n$ is the number of iterations of the 2D map.

 In our study, we numerically solved the equations of motion for the Hamiltonians of the GC [Eqs.~\eqref{dot coordinate} - Eq.~\eqref{dot momentum}] and magnetic field lines [Eq.~\eqref{per Ham MFL}], along with the corresponding variational equations by using the fourth-order Runge-Kutta integrator, also employed in widely used orbit-following codes like ORBIT \cite{white1984hamiltonian} and ASCOT \cite{Hirvijoki2014}, with appropriately chosen integration steps, which kept the absolute relative energy errors less than $10^{-8}$.